OSMEÑA PEAK HIKE ON CEBU FOR SUNRISE

 Book a tour: You can do it DIY like me but there is a really good tour you can book as well.
 The tour I can recommend to you actually includes a visit to Kawasan Falls and Osmena Peak on the same day for just $30!
 You can Click Here to book it online ahead of time.

 Alegria to Osmeña Peak

 Aside from the numb butt cheeks, the drive was very peaceful as we expertly cruised through villages, small towns, mountains and farming fields.
 Having the driver was extremely valuable during this part of the trip as he knew all of the bumps, dips, ditches and obstacles we encountered along the roads.
 I have driven mopeds a lot and wouldn’t suggest this journey in the dark for someone unless you really are looking for a big challenge.

-We definitely didn’t need a guide for the 15 minute hike in the end but our guide, Ninette, spoke decent english and told us a few facts and stories about the area.
+We definitely didn’t need a guide for the 15-minute hike in the end but our guide, Ninette, could speak English and told us a few facts and stories about the area.
 It is possible to hike from Kawasan Falls, which takes anywhere from 3.5 to 6.
-You can also camp on Osmeña Peak if you are looking for a bit more than the 15 minute walk.
+You can also camp on Osmeña Peak if you are looking for a bit more than the 15-minute walk.
 It is also common to hike from Osmeña Peak to Kawasan Falls.

 About 30 people had joined us at the top by the end of the sunrise and Ninette told us the number of people visiting per day ranges from 100-1000 depending on the day and the season.
 We visited in the low season and on a weekday.
 Weekends are notoriously busy as most locals enjoy a day off work on sunday and have some spare time.